Nervosys/Botnix/pkgs/README.md

    - buildMozillaMach: [`pkgs/applications/networking/browser/firefox/common.nix`](applications/networking/browsers/firefox/common.nix).
 A reusable build function for Firefox, Thunderbird and Librewolf.

    - JDiskReport, a Java utility: [`pkgs/tools/misc/jdiskreport/default.nix`](tools/misc/jdiskreport/default.nix).
-Nixpkgs doesn’t have a decent `stdenv` for Java yet so this is pretty ad-hoc.
+Botpkgs doesn’t have a decent `stdenv` for Java yet so this is pretty ad-hoc.

    - XML::Simple, a Perl module: [`pkgs/top-level/perl-packages.nix`](top-level/perl-packages.nix) (search for the `XMLSimple` attribute).
 Most Perl modules are so simple to build that they are defined directly in `perl-packages.nix`; no need to make a separate file for them.